 Effective referral programs have a targeted promotion, use incentives that fit their customers and have strong advocates.

 This holds true too for food referral programs.
-Each food related business is unique, which means that you need to discover what your customers love about your business and get them talking about that.
-There is no sense in applying a one-size-fits-all approach, however, if you know all the components, you can put together an successful program.
+Each food-related business is unique, which means that you need to discover what your customers love about your business and get them talking about that.
+There is no sense in applying a one-size-fits-all approach, however, if you know all the components, you can put together a successful program.

 How to Create a Referral Program for your Food Business

 In this post, we’ll discuss some ideas on how to set up and create a great referral program for F&B businesses.
 Once you’ve set it up, you’ll want to let it run for a bit, and then come back and analyse how it performed in order to make the right tweaks.
 Click to jump to either section, or keep reading to see the steps.

 First and foremost, you’ll want to create a referral program and run it for a while to determine its efficacy.